Journey across the mysterious East and glimpse God's heart for the world

 (Some years back, Young Fu of the Upper Yangtze went out of print.
-My daughter remembers me exclaiming, "I just don't know what to do!
+Sonlight founder Sarita Holzmann's daughter remembered her mother exclaiming, "I just don't know what to do!
 There isn't another Young Fu!"
-Even today, more than two decades after that temporary setback, with all the thousands of books I have read and tens of thousands that I have reviewed, I can say with confidence: There isn't another Young Fu.)
+Even today, more than two decades after that temporary setback, with all the thousands of books Sonlight has read and tens of thousands that we have reviewed, we can say with confidence: There isn't another Young Fu.)

 Shadow Spinner is an interesting twist on the story of Shahrazad.
 What would it be like for her, 989 days after starting to tell the Sultan stories?
 How desperate would she be for any new story?
 That's the beginning.
 This is a favorite for many customers.

-When my children were little, John started reading Seven Daughters and Seven Sons.
+When Sarita Holzmann's children were little, her husband started reading Seven Daughters and Seven Sons.
 This is not a short book (it's scheduled for more than two weeks).
-But it so captivated my family that they finished in three sessions, reading on late into the night to find out what happens to Buran.
+But it so captivated Sarita's family that they finished in three sessions, reading on late into the night to find out what happens to Buran.

 From an age-appropriate but still-intense introduction to Russia under Stalin (how could it be anything but intense?), to a true story set in Sudan; from the beautiful memoir of life in Vietnam before the war, to a gorgeously illustrated Chinese fairy tale, this is, as I said earlier, a collection of books, each of which is a gift.